Updated July 2026 to reflect the FedRAMP Consolidated Rules for 2026, released June 25, 2026.

 What FedRAMP Rev5 requires

-- MAS-CSO-IIR (MUST): identify all information resources that handle or impact federal customer data
+- MAS-CSO-IIR (MUST): identify all information resources likely to handle or impact federal customer data

-- MAS-CSO-FLO (MUST): document information flows and security objectives for all resources
+- MAS-CSO-FLO (MUST): document information flows and security objectives for those resources

 - MAS-CSO-TPR (MUST): document third-party information resources with usage, justification, and mitigations

 These MAS requirements are inventory and documentation requirements.
 You cannot scope your assessment without first documenting what you are running and how data flows through it.
-The SSP is where that documentation lives.
+The Certification Package is where that documentation lives.

-- ADS-CSO-CBF (MUST): keep human-readable and machine-readable formats consistent, automatically
+- CDS-CSO-CBF (MUST): use automation to keep human-readable and machine-readable formats consistent

-ADS-CSO-CBF changes documentation from a document management problem to a data management problem.
-Maintain the SSP as a Word document and also produce an OSCAL version, and you now have two artifacts to keep in sync.
-If one source generates both formats, they are consistent by definition.
+CDS-CSO-CBF changes documentation from a document management problem to a data management problem.
+Maintain your package as prose and also produce the required JSON, and you now have two artifacts to keep in sync by hand.
+If one source generates both formats, they are consistent by definition, and the rule is satisfied by architecture.

-What 3PAOs look for: a current SSP that matches the live environment, full control implementation descriptions for every applicable control, accurate boundary diagrams, and evidence of annual review and update.
-Under Balance, they also check for dual-format availability and consistency.
+What independent assessors look for: a current Certification Package that matches the live environment, full implementation summaries for every applicable control in the SDR, accurate boundary documentation, and evidence that the package is maintained on its class cadence.
+They also check that human-readable and machine-readable formats agree.

-Common gap: SSPs that drift quarter by quarter because they are maintained in parallel with the environment, not generated from it.
-Implementation descriptions that read like the control catalog instead of your system.
-No machine-readable version.
-No process for keeping human-readable and machine-readable formats in sync.
+Common gap: packages that drift quarter by quarter because they are maintained in parallel with the environment, not generated from it.
+Implementation summaries that read like the control catalog instead of your system.
+Prose with no machine-readable version behind it.
+No automation keeping the two formats in sync.

-A 300-page SSP is hard to keep current.
-When a component changes, every section that references it has to be updated.
-In a Word document, that means searching for every mention and hoping you find them all.
+A 300-page SSP was hard to keep current.
+When a component changed, every section that referenced it had to be updated.
+In a Word document, that meant searching for every mention and hoping you found them all.
 In a structured data model, you update the component once and every reference reflects the change.
+That is the entire reason FedRAMP moved the requirement itself to structured data.

 What FedRAMP 20x requires

-- ADS-CSX-UTC (MUST for 20x): use a FedRAMP-compatible trust center
+- CDS-CSO-UTC (MUST): use a FedRAMP-compatible trust center to store and share Certification Data

-Machine-readable is not optional in 20x.
-It is the primary format.
-The trust center is the delivery mechanism.
-Agencies access authorization data programmatically, with access logging, through a self-service portal.
+Machine-readable is the primary format, and the trust center is the delivery mechanism.
+Agencies access Certification Data programmatically, with access logging, through a self-service portal.
 No email distribution.
 No PDF attachments.
+FedRAMP no longer acts as an intermediary, and the central repository model is gone by August 2027.

-Common gap on the path to 20x: SSPs still in Word or PDF, no OSCAL capability, no trust center, no programmatic access to authorization data, and no process for automated validation of security decisions.
+Common gap on the path to 20x: packages still drafted as prose with no structured data source behind them, no way to emit schema-valid JSON, no trust center, no programmatic access to Certification Data, and no automated validation of security decisions.

-If your SSP is a Word document you update annually, you are not ready for 20x.
-The destination is an authorization that is a live data product.
+If your system definition is a document you update annually, you are not ready for 20x.
+The destination is a certification that is a live data product.

 The pain we lived